JM89/crash-courses/CrashCourse-InterProcessCommunication/README.md

 ### Docker Setup

-To start the docker-compose, go to the ./Lesson1/Prep folder and run the following command to start the container in background:
+To start the docker-compose, go to the ./Lesson1/Prep folder and run the following command to start the container in the background:

 ```
 docker-compose up -d